AnyChart/docs.anychart.com/Basic_Charts_Types/Spline_Area_Chart.md

 Also, in AnyChart there are many settings that are configured in the same way for all chart types, including the Spline Area chart (for example, legend and interactivity settings): [General Settings](General_Settings).

-In addition, see a full list of methods available for the Spline Area series: you can find it in {api:anychart.core.cartesian.series.SplineArea}AnyChart API{api}.
+In addition, see a full list of methods available for the Spline Area series: {api:anychart.core.cartesian.series.SplineArea}anychart.core.cartesian.series.SplineArea{api}.